dscheinah/pwsafe/README.md

 * user and group management with basic privileges
 * share passwords with other users and groups
 * add more options to the generator
-* write a bookmarklet for cross browser integration on websites

 This readme gives information about [Requirements](#requirements), [Deployment](#deployment) and [Development](#development).

+## Documentation

-It is does not contain user documentation for end users.
+This file does not contain user documentation for end users.
 I also do not intend to create one.

 Also for now the application is only available in german language and has no translations ready.

-Sorry.
+Sorry :(

+### Bookmarklet

+It is possible to open the app with a pre defined search.
+Simply fill the URL fragment.
+This can also be used to create a bookmarklet with e.g. this code:

+    javascript:(function(){window.open('https://replace.with.your.url#'+window.location.host)})()

 ## Requirements